Who we serve

 Facebook and other digital/social flip the economics.
 Creative puts a simple offer — “cover your funeral so your family doesn’t have to” — in front of seniors in-feed, and the interested ones fill out a form.
 You get more volume, faster, and usually a lower cost per raw lead.
 But intent is softer, the same person may have tapped three agents’ ads, and a lead that isn’t called within minutes goes cold.
 Digital rewards speed and follow-up, not patience.

 Neither channel is simply “better.”
 Direct mail buys intent; Facebook buys volume.
 The right answer is almost always a blend sized to how fast you actually dial — which is the whole point of the lead-mix section below.
+The digital half keeps getting easier to buy through, and that shift is industry-wide: “the industry efforts to make the buying process easier and accessibility through technology has definitely had a positive impact,” as Steve Wood, research director at LIMRA Markets Research, put it in April 2026.

 Guaranteed issue vs. simplified issue: know what you’re actually selling